rotdrop/nextcloud-app-pdf-downloader/README.md

 archive formats and how to support further archive formats.

 ## Performance
 Unfortunately, the app is not the fastest horse one could think of.
-Conversion time increases linearly with the number of files to be converted.
 In particular the unvconv (Libreoffice) converter tends to be somewhat slow.
+Conversion time increases linearly with the number of files to be converted, of course.